JdoubleG/JdoubleG.github.io/README.md

 ## For the future:

-* I will likely update the "Projects" page in the near future.
-Updates to [es.JamesGG.net](http://es.jamesgg.net) are pending as well.
+* Updates to [es.JamesGG.net](http://es.jamesgg.net) are pending.
+* Conversion of the Amazon Intern Project Handout linked in the "Projects" section to a well-styled web page.
+* A PDF handout/web page describing my efforts at the CABCS may be developed.
 * A version 3.0 written in a JavaScript library is an intended future release.

 ## Files in this project: